ni/nimble/packages/nimble-components/src/dialog/dialog.spec.md

 We will apply styling to give dialogs a consistent border, shadow, background, and font/font color.

+Dialogs will not have a title bar and close control ("X") by default.
+It will be up to a client to provide that if needed.

 Dialogs will always be opened in the center of the screen, sized to fit the contents.
 Scrolling the page while a dialog is open will not move the dialog, i.e. it will stay centered.

 Dialogs will not be movable or sizeable (in this initial design).